liangyy/deep_variant/gkm_svm/README.md

     y: 'hdf5 file with entry name traindata'
 validation_data:
   [ValidData]:
-    x: 'hdf5 file with entry name trainxdata'
+    x: 'hdf5 file with entry name trainxdata' # it is not necessary during training but it is used to select best model.
+Use the validation set
-    y: 'hdf5 file with entry name traindata'  # it is not necessary during training but it is used to select best model
+    y: 'hdf5 file with entry name traindata'
 size: 5000 # number of sequences in training set
 repeat: n
 seed: 2017